rikbosch/PowerUp/Readme.markdown

 ## Disclaimer of Influences

-PowerUp is influenced by a number of previous tools.
+PowerUp is influenced by a number of previous tools, including proprietary ones.
-In particular, many ideas are similar to the Nant based build system created by BBC Worldwide.
+In particular, many ideas are similar to the Nant based build system used by BBC Worldwide.

-The areas where this has manifested are:
+The areas where this influence shows are in particular:
-1. The method of substituting settings from a plain text settings file into templated files.
+1. The method of substituting values from a plain text settings file into template files.
 2. The use of psexec to execute remote scripts, and the use of "cmd.js" (originally described here http://forum.sysinternals.com/psexec-the-pipe-has-been-ended_topic10825.html) to control standard output.

-It should be clear these are fair-use adoptions of ideas, not the use of proprietary code.
+The intention is that these are fair-use adoptions of ideas.

 ## What about AppHarbour?